GoogleCloudPlatform/mllp/README.md

 gcloud auth configure-docker
 ```

-Next create a resource config file `mllp_adapter.yaml` locally.
-You can use the
+Next replace the placeholders in the
-following as a template but replace the placeholders for your use case.
+[deployment config](config/mllp_adapter.yaml) for your use case.

 Note that the <IMAGE_LABEL> should be a stable image tag that identifies the
 version of mllp-adapter image you want deployed.
 Do not use the 'latest' image